Githuber230318/Dark-ISP/README.md

   cd mmdetection_github
   pip install -r requirements.txt
 ```
 ### ⚠️ There are several libraries that require editable installation.
-All versions must be the same as those given.
+All of them must be the same as the given in this .
 If some libraries update automatically during the installation process, they need to be uninstalled and reinstalled.
 #### 1.mmcv
 ```bash
 cd ../mmcv-2.1.0